ta-data-bcn/Project-Week-5-Your-Own-Project/your-project/README.md

 Pronto had a short life, was founded on 2014 and disappeared three years later on 2017.
 The main question have been "Why?"
 "Why, Pronto a cycle share company was dismantled in three, which where the reasons?
 Maybe the weather during these years affected?
 Was only a problem of profits for the company it means less users year by year?
 Too many stations for a few people?
-What are the questions you would like to answer with your project?
-Write your hypotheses here.

 <a name="dataset"></a>